alisson-barboza/crawler/README.md

-# crawller
+# crawler
-Web Crawller made for Operational Systems subject.
+Web Crawler made for Operational Systems subject.

-The program consists in a crawller who captures all img links and saves them inside a buffer, all this using one thread for url.
+The program consists in a crawler who captures all img links and saves them inside a buffer, using one thread for url.
 The other part consists in downloading the links simultaneously, and focusing on solving critical section issues.